 British shipping and aircraft.
 Its last major contribution to the Fleet Air Arm was its involvement in Operation Torch, the invasion of North Africa by the Allies, which began on the 8th November

-As 1944 ended the Sea Hurricanes time with the Fleet Air Arm was coming to an end as the Superarmine Seafire and American built carrier aircraft had started to enter service and by the time the last
+In total 38 FAA Squadrons used the type with the last Sea Hurricanes being phased out of service during April 1944 as by that time the Supermarine Seafire and American built carrier aircraft had started to enter service and by the time the last

 Sea Hurricane was delivered, a Mk IIC, during August 1943 over 1,700 had been either built or converted.